 My decade of Roman Catholic, Jesuit education has left me constantly thinking critically about issues of social justice with great concern for those whose voices are unheard, for those who live their lives on the margins of civil society.
 The following quote from Audre Lorde animates my reflection: “There is no such thing as a single-issue struggle because we do not live single- issue lives.”

-I live in Washington, D.C. and am an active member of Foundry United Methodist Church, where I am answering God’s call to ordained ministry in the United Methodist Church and taking courses at Wesley Theological Seminary to earn the Master of Divinity degree in pastoral ministry.
+I live in Washington, D.C. and am an active member of Foundry United Methodist Church, where I am answering God’s call to ordained ministry in The United Methodist Church and taking courses at Wesley Theological Seminary to earn the Master of Divinity degree with a concentration in public theology.